-Most of the header is (Or was.) used by TED v1.5 to load the level and its associated graphics and is not used by games per se.
-These can be left blank and nobody will care, since the original TED is long gone.
+The level header is 32 bytes long in total.
+Most of the header is (or was) used by TED v1.5 to load the level and its associated graphics and is not used by games per se.
+These fields can be left blank and nobody will care, since the original TED is long gone.

 The plane size is interesting, since it has to be divisible by 16 because of how some game engines work.
 It is how many tiles are in each plane.